KaratelSH/Exodus-Seco-To-Passphrase/README.md

 2. It then tries each password from the provided list (`passwords.txt`).
 3. If a password is correct it decrypts the file extracts the passphrase and returns it.
-4. If no password matches it will notify you that no matching password was found.
+4. If no password matches it will notify you that no matching password was found. tehere's already a real `seed.seco` and one of the password of `passwords.txt` to test out the script.

 ### **Requirements 📋:**